petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Changing data analysis when moving into a different "silo" will be more expensive.

+Avoid hopping back and forth between different tools.
+For example, instead of opening MATLAB to run data analysis scripts and uploading figures manually to Overleaf, use a more general tool like
+VS Code that can edit/run both MATLAB and LaTeX files.

 ## CR and open science

 One important missing principle is a holistic view.